Jaghs/SQL-project/README.md

 ```
 Given more time it would be much easier to go through all the data in detail and allow for a deeper understanding of the datasets.

-My querires could have also been improved to be more efficient and have less clutter.
+My queries could have also been improved to be more efficient and have less clutter.
 ```